• Skip to content

 Create a Fair and Consistent Pricing System

-Make sure you’re renting out your facilities at a fair price, and treating all organizations equally when setting the costs.
+Make sure you offer your church building for rent at a fair price, treating all organizations equally when setting the costs.
 Work with a financial advisor and a lawyer to help you determine rental rates.
 You’ll want to take into account a variety of factors, including:

 Is Renting Your Church Worth It?